 Are you tired of sugar cookies that turn out so-so?
 Do you want to know what you are doing wrong?
 How do you bake fabulous sugar cookies every time?
 Sugar cookies that melt in your mouth.
 Sugar cookies your friends and family rave about and that will sell out quickly at your child’s next bake sale fundraiser.
 Well, it isn’t all that hard when you follow this super simple list of tips for fabulous sugar cookies.

-Every year since my children were little I have held an annual sugar cookie party.
-Some have been small and some have been large, but they have all be a tonne of fun.
+Every year when my children were little, I held an annual sugar cookie party.
+Some were small and some were large, but they have all been a tonne of fun.

 I am locally famous for the sugar cookies I bake for the party.
 Moms have been known to leave my party begging to take extras.
 People love them so much that a few have started asking me if they can buy them from me (I have not sold any as I just can’t put a price on them).

-Of course, I don’t follow the directions to the letter, and I have learned a few tips through trial and error that make them extra tasty.
+Here is a secret–my recipe is straight out of the Mrs. Field’s Cookie Cookbook with no alterations done to the ingredients at all.
+However, I don’t follow the directions to the letter and I have learned a few tips through trial and error that make them extra tasty.

 1. Write it down

-If you are going to double or triple or in my case for the party make a 10 times batch you need to sit down and write down the new amounts of ingredients you will need and check it twice to make sure you did your calculations right.
+If you are going to double or triple (or in my case for the party make a batch times ten), you need to sit down and write out the new amounts of ingredients you will need and check it twice to make sure you did your calculations right.